pyloque/captain-agent/README.md

 Why Agent
 -------------
 Php has no stabilized multithread support.
-So agent is provided to communite with php client using memory mapped file.
+So agent is provided to communite with php client using ramdisk file.

 Architecture
 ------------